magneticio/vamp.io/content/try vamp/sava tutorials/deploy-your-first-blueprint.md

 1. Deploy a monolith, using either the Vamp UI or the Vamp API
 2. Check out the deployed application
 3. Get some metrics on the running application
+$.
+Change the scale and load-balancing
+5. Chaos monkey!

 ## In depth